percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 ### Point-in-time recovery for PostgreSQL

 - [EVEREST-598](https://perconadev.atlassian.net/browse/EVEREST-598) - We have now added support for Point-In-Time Recovery (PITR) functionality for PostgreSQL databases.
+If you're looking to explore this feature further, see our comprehensive [documentation]().

 - [EVEREST-624](https://perconadev.atlassian.net/browse/EVEREST-624) - We have added a message on the Percona Everest UI for PostgreSQL informing users that Point-in-time recovery (PITR) is enabled by default and cannot be turned off.